NumbaCruncha/RoadDetection/README.md

 **Improvements**
-It would be desirable to avoid downsampling the training images in order to capture more details during learning, as welll as to output a mask at the correct resolution as the training images.
+It would be desirable to avoid downsampling the training images in order to capture more details during learning, as well as to output a mask at the same resolution as the training images.

-In order to increase the power of the network, it would be beneficial to train on mulitple GPUs.
+In order to increase the power of the network, it would be beneficial to train on multiple GPUs.
 Horovod - a C++ library developed by Uber for distributed tensorflow operations (https://github.com/uber/horovod) - would be worth investigating to this end.

 An implementation of U-net with iHorovod integration built-in would be a logical choice for testing alongside the proposed solution. https://github.com/ankurhanda/tf-unet